DSCxUQ/notes/1-CLI.md

 For python (an interpreted language (kinda)), we can just run the file by supplying files via the `python3 <file> <arguments>` command.

-For other languages (C, Java, etc), we have to compile the code into an executeable format. `gcc` is a compiler for the C programming language which, by default, produces an executable `a.out` file.
-To actually *RUN* the file, we call the file via `./a.out`, where `./` effectively means to execute `a.out` in the current folder.
+For other languages (C, Java, etc), we have to compile the code into an executable format. `gcc` is a compiler for the C programming language which, by default, produces an executable `a.out` file.
+To actually *run* the file, we call the file via `./a.out`, where `./` effectively means to execute `a.out` in the current folder.

 To change the name of the executable, we an use `gcc <file> -o <output-name>`.